dbmdz/solr-ocrhighlighting/docs/query.md

 To enable highlighting, make sure you set `hl=true` in you query.
 Additionally, you need to pass the OCR fields that you want to have highlighted in the `hl.ocr.fl` parameter.

+!!! caution "Setting highlighting fields for regular highlighting"

+    In some circumstances you need to set the `hl.fl` parameter for the list of fields to use for regular highlighting explicitly.
+It suffices to set this to an empty string (i.e. `hl.fl=`).
+    You will know you're affected by this problem if highlighting fails, and you see an error message `undefined field null` in your Solr logs.
+This is probably due to a bug in Solr itself that has yet to be investigated.
+Setting `hl.fl` explicitly avoids the problem.

 ## Response Format
 With OCR highlighting enabled, your Solr response will now include a new item `ocrHighlighting`, mapping all highlighted OCR fields to their highlighting snippets: